VP's Work for Equity Informed by Her Latinx Culture

 Of course — the race gap and gender gap.
 For Latinas, we are the lowest in terms of compensation when you break it down by women and race.
 It's very real.
 (Read more about the pay gap for Latinas.)

-There are personal gaps, but it's also important to acknowledge and address institutional gaps, where financial institutions haven't successfully been able to support this specific community in reaching financial stability.
+There may be personal gaps, but it's important to acknowledge and address institutional gaps, where financial institutions haven't successfully been able to support this specific community in reaching financial stability.

-It's sad when you think about it because there's research that shows that the Latinx community, in particular, is very entrepreneurial.
+It's sad because there's research that shows that the Latinx community, in particular, is very entrepreneurial.
 (Read more about Latinx entrepreneurship and barriers to securing capital.)
 You go to Latin America, and everybody has a small business.
 People run small businesses from the windows of their houses.
 Latinx are very business-savvy people.

 Our community has been able to focus on small businesses and found our own communal ways of investing in ourselves because so many haven't had access to banking and finance for a variety of reasons.
 We use tandas — a communal way of saving and supporting each other.
 Maybe 10 people will give $100 once a month.
 Each month, a different person gets $1,000 until everyone in the group has a turn.
 It's an example of how we've had to figure out ways to support each other that serve our community.